KRIOS: A new basis-expansion $N$-body code for collisional stellar dynamics: Conclusions and perspectives

 \subsection{Conclusions}

-In this paper, we presented a new code, {\sf KRIOS}, that combines a 3D collisionless evolution using a self-consistent field method with the two-body collisional dynamics of H\'{e}non's method.
+In this paper, we presented a new code, \krios, that combines a 3D collisionless evolution using a self-consistent field method with the two-body collisional dynamics of H\'{e}non's method.
 To do so, we fit a biorthogonal set of potential and mass-density basis functions to the cluster's current configuration at each system timestep, allowing for the efficient calculation of the mean field forces.
-Collisional effects were taken into account through pairwise gravitational scattering events of nearby particles, which were paired following a variety of schemes.
+Collisional effects were taken into account through pairwise gravitational scattering events of nearby particles, which were paired following a local density-pairing method.